Organs: Heart, lungs, liver, kidneys, pancreas, and intestines.

 American Donor Services is committed to saving and healing lives through tissue donation.

-LifeSource, the non-profit organization dedicated to saving lives through organ and tissue donation in the Upper Midwest, manages organ and tissue donation in North Dakota.
+LifeSource, the non-profit organization dedicated to saving lives through organ and tissue donation in the Upper Midwest, manages donation in South Dakota.
 Learn more about LifeSource.

-There are many questions and myths around organ, eye, and tissue donation.
-Unfortunately, people often disqualify themselves as potential donors by citing misconceptions.
+There are many questions and myths around organ, eye and tissue donation.
 Check out these videos to get the facts and learn that regardless of your age, race, religion, or health you can still share the gift of life.

 If we haven’t answered your questions here, please give us a call at 1.888.5.DONATE.